conservatory-dot-me/gardener/README.md

 - Optionally receive an email notification when scheduled watering is started.

-- Manually start/stop pump from web-based user interface or tactile switches on device.
+- Manually start or stop water pump from web-based user interface or tactile switches on device.

 - LED indicator on device to monitor current expected precipitation.